Macleans College: House system

 The original houses were Kupe, Hillary, Te Kanawa and Rutherford, although Hillary was rebuilt and reopened on 29 October 1992 after it burnt down on 13 October 1991.
-Mansfield House was hastily opened in 1984 due to a surge in the school's roll, however the building itself was used earlier as temporary classrooms, having been airlifted via helicopter as prefabricated units.
+Mansfield House was hastily opened in 1984 due to a surge in the school's roll, the building itself was used earlier as temporary classrooms, having been airlifted via helicopter as prefabricated units.
 More houses have been added as the roll has increased, with the latest addition being Upham, which was opened in 2003.

 Setting and buildings

 Macleans College is located in Macleans Park, the largest passive reserve in the Howick/Pakuranga district.
-Due to its sloping terrain, the school has wide views of the adjacent Eastern Beach.
-The property where Macleans is located on was bought from the Crown by Ngāi Tai ki Tāmaki for $97 million in 2021.
+Due to its sloping terrain, the school has wide views of the adjacent Eastern Beach, Waiheke Island, Motutapu Island, Motuihe Island, Rangitoto Island and the Coromandel Peninsula.

 Each Whanau House has a one-storey building (with the exception of Batten, which has two due to being on a slope).
-This is due to a ban of buildings of over one storey in the whole Bucklands Beach-Eastern Beach area due to the scenery.
-Each house contains around 5 classrooms and 1 science lab and sometimes a computer lab, and often several associated prefabs (Kupe, Mansfield, Te Kanawa, Batten).
-Each Whanau House building also has a large central indoor commons area, which, along with being a general purpose socialising space, is used for house assemblies, lunch eating, and various co-curricular activities.
+This is due to a ban on buildings of over one storey in the whole Bucklands Beach-Eastern Beach area due to the scenery.
+Each house contains around 5 classrooms and 1 science lab, and sometimes a computer lab, and often several associated prefabs (Kupe, Mansfield, Te Kanawa, Batten).
+Each Whanau House building also has a large central indoor commons area, which, along with being a general-purpose socialising space, is used for house assemblies, lunch eating, and various co-curricular activities.
 Hillary, Kupe, Rutherford and Te Kanawa were built to a common design plan, known as the Whanau plan or S80 plan.
 Classroom blocks nearly identical to these were also built at Penrose High School and at Mountainview High School in Timaru.
-However these buildings have since been rebuilt according to new plan allowing for less classrooms and larger open commons spaces.
+However, these buildings have since been rebuilt according to a new plan allowing for fewer classrooms and larger open commons spaces.

-The school also contains specialised non-house associated Science, Technology, Computing, Graphics, Art, Music, and Engineering buildings, along with the large Barbara Kendall gymnasium, a large covered recreational area (The Macleans Cloud), and a smaller Colin Prentice auditorium for productions and performance.
+The school also contains specialised non-house associated Science, Technology, Computing, Graphics, Art, Music, and Engineering buildings, along with the large Barbara Kendall gymnasium, a large covered recreational area (The Macleans Cloud), and the Colin Prentice auditorium (named after Maclean's former principal) for productions and performance.
+Slightly north of the school, still located on the reserve, is the Macleans College Bentley Pavilion (named after former principal Byron Bentley), the Macleans College Hockey Turf, and the Macleans College Turf (used for football and rugby).
+To accommodate a growing student population, the school constructed the International Block, comprising a row of ten classrooms.
+Classrooms 1–5 were built in 2023 at the lower end of the Macleans Cloud, while Classrooms 6–10 were completed in 2024 adjacent to the gymnasium.

 In July 2025, through the government's Budget 25 scheme, Macleans College received funding for 8 new classrooms to combat the growing population in the surrounding area.
+In November 2025, it was announced that Maclean's College would build a new ninth house.